nxp-imx/imx-smw/Documentations/API/source/capabilities/ele.rst

 Data Storage manager
 ^^^^^^^^^^^^^^^^^^^^

-Data Storage manager allows to store and retreive data.
+Data Storage manager allows to store and retrieve data.
 The data ID is a 32-bits value with the exception of the 0xF00000E0 reserved for EdgeLock 2GO claimcode.

 The subsystem allows to:

-  - store and retreive user data.
+  - store and retrieve user data.
-  - encrypt and sign data (:numref:`ele_data_encrypt`) before storing it and retreive a TLV blob (:numref:`ele_data_blob`).
+  - encrypt and sign data (:numref:`ele_data_encrypt`) before storing it and retrieve a TLV blob (:numref:`ele_data_blob`).
-  - set encypted and signed data as READ_ONCE, meaning that when data is retreived the subsystem deletes the data.
+  - set encypted and signed data as READ_ONCE, meaning that when data is retrieved the subsystem deletes the data.

 The subsystem doesn't allow to: